B2.9 Multiply whole numbers by proper fractions, using appropriate tools and strategies.

 Group the students in pairs and ask them to adjust the quantities so that Florence's team can make two dozen muffins.
 Then facilitate a discussion to highlight the challenges, strategies, differences and similarities.
 It is important to point out that the temperature and baking time should never be changed in baking since the size of the muffins has not been changed.

-Since this is a real recipe, students can be encouraged to make these healthy muffins in class or at home, modifying the amount of ingredients to meet a specific need.
+Since this is an authentic recipe, students can be encouraged to make these healthy muffins in class or at home, modifying the amount of ingredients to meet a specific need.